openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

    achieve on your exam.
 It is possible for you to receive a **Satisfactory** result on the proctoring review, but not earn enough points to qualify for a passing grade on the exam.
-Conversely, you might receive a passing grade on the exam questions, but you the proctoring review results might be **Unsatisfactory**.
+Conversely, you might receive a passing grade on the exam questions, but the proctoring review results might be **Unsatisfactory**.

    Any Unsatisfactory result on the proctoring review means that you cannot apply for credit for the course, regardless of the grade you achieved in the exam or in the course.

 =========================================
 Credit Eligibility on Your Progress Page